Religious debates over the Harry Potter series: Evangelicalism

 In 2001, Evangelical journalist Richard Abanes, who has written several books arguing against new religions and Mormonism, published a polemical text that made similar allegations to the video: Harry Potter and the Bible: The Menace Behind the Magick.
-Later editions incorporated comparisons and contrasts between Harry Potter and the more overtly Christian works of C. S. Lewis and J. R. R. Tolkien.
-In an interview with CBN.com, Abanes remarked that, "One of the easiest ways to know whether a fantasy book or film has real world magick in it is to just ask a simple question, 'Can my child find information in a library or bookstore that will enable them to replicate what they are seeing in the film or the book?'
+Later editions incorporated comparisons and contrasts between Harry Potter and the more overtly Christian works of C.S.
+Lewis and J.R.R.
+Tolkien.
+In an interview with the Christian Broadcasting Network, Abanes remarked that, "One of the easiest ways to know whether a fantasy book or film has real world magick in it is to just ask a simple question, 'Can my child find information in a library or bookstore that will enable them to replicate what they are seeing in the film or the book?'
 If you go to The Chronicles of Narnia and The Lord of the Rings what you see in, story magic and imagination, it is not real.
 You can't replicate it.
 But if you go to something like Harry Potter, you can find references to astrology, clairvoyance, and numerology.
 It takes seconds to go into a bookstore or library and get books on that and start investigating it, researching it, and doing it."
 Abanes wrote: "The classic passage dealing with divination, along with several other forms of occultism, is Deuteronomy 18:10–12:

 There shall not be found among you any one that maketh his son or his daughter pass through the fire, or that useth divination, or an observer of times, or an enchanter, or a witch, or a charmer, or a consulter with familiar spirits, or a wizard, or a necromancer.
 For all that do these things are an abomination unto the LORD.

 "If this were the only passage dealing with occultism, it would be enough to forbid all of the practices found in the Harry Potter series.
-But there are numerous other verses to consider..."
+But there are numerous other verses to consider".